 Specific environmental incidents or situations are managed and reviewed by either the Environment Protection Authority, Victoria or the Department of Environment, Energy and Climate Action or other appropriate government agency.
 The Commissioner can be directed by the Minister according to section 10 of the Act.

 Commissioner's Reference Group

-The Commissioner may, subject to approval of the Minister, establish a Reference Group for the purpose of providing advice to the Commissioner, in respect of the performance of the Commissioner’s functions.
+The Commissioner may, subject to the approval of the Minister, establish a Reference Group for the purpose of providing advice to the Commissioner, in respect of the performance of the Commissioner’s functions.

 The Reference Group is comprised of non-government members, identified and invited by the Commissioner, with a range of interests and expertise that support the Commissioner.